 A combination of an attempt to address an earlier deficit, better than expected experience and favourable investment conditions led to the surplus.

 In 2008, the Trust was in a deficit position, that is, had insufficient funds to pay current and anticipated future benefits.
 To address the deficit. the Union and Employer agreed to send a portion of the money usually earmarked as pension contributions to the Trust.
 The Trustees consider the Trust's current surplus position to be in part from money that otherwise would have "belonged" to the pension trust.
 For this reason, it makes sense to return the surplus to the pension trust.
-In addition, all beneficiaries of the Trust are also beneficiaries of the pension trust and will benefit from the increase to the pension fund.

 No. You do not have to respond unless you disagree with what the Trustees are proposing and wish the Court to consider your position.